uncoast-unconf/steward/README.md

     package
   - publishing a data dictionary in an R Markdown document

-Our current definition of metadata includes the name, description and source of a dataset, as well as the name, type, and description of each of the variables in the dataset.
+Our current defintion of metadata includes the name, description and source of a dataset, as well as the name, type, and description of each of the variables in the dataset.